Local Attention Mechanism: Boosting the Transformer Architecture for Long-Sequence Time Series Forecasting

+Positional encoding in transformers is essential for providing sequence information to the model, which inherently lacks an understanding of order due to its self-attention mechanism (see Proposition~\ref{prop:perm}).
+Positional encoding involves adding a positional tensor to the input sequence, which is usually derived from sine and cosine functions, to indicate each entry relative or absolute position.
+In our experiments, we add to the input matrix the positional encoding employed in the vanilla model,

-In this section we introduce our proposal, the \proposal\ mechanism, and an efficient algorithm, based on expressing \proposal\ in tensor algebra, that leads to $\Theta(n \log n)$ memory and time complexity.
+In this section we introduce \proposal\ and an efficient algorithm, based on expressing \proposal\ in tensor algebra, that leads to $\Theta(n \log n)$ memory and time complexity.
 This algorithm has been implemented in stock Pytorch and TensorFlow without the need for any low level CUDA code.